-Key information.
-For glossary and e explanatory notes, see Appendix A nk to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 6 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Charlotte Board, Clerk to the Governors Amendments after determination Department for Education school number 878-2225 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Foundation Admissions authority Governing Board Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 15 Priority for children to another setting 2 South Molton Community College Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
-Supplementary Information Form Yes - only to be used for exceptional need priority.
+Policy consultation period a link to further information, within this document or elsewhere.
+1 November 2023 to 5 January 2024 Policy determined on February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Charlotte Board, Clerk to the Governors Amendments after determination Chanotte Board, Clerk to the Governors , anonamonto anor doto minato i Department for Education asked a constant 070 0005 Department for Education school number 878-2225 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Foundation Admissions authority Governing Board Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 15 Priority for children to another setting 2 South Molton Community College Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
 Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
 Later appeals accepted.
-Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the refusal